tomrtsm/neural_network_approximation_for_superhedging_prices/README.md

 - lstm_trinomial_relu.ipynb contains the code for the trinomial model with the squared relu loss function.

-All weights that are provided can be found in the folder weights.
-Note that, only some weights presented in the paper are provided here.
+We provide some weights which can be found in the folder weights.